MallikaBera/LendingClubCaseStudy/README.md

 - For higher rate of interest, the annual income of the applicant should be high (approx. more than 83K) for a safer decision.

 - Amounts for loan subgrades of A & B should be favored over the remaining to reduce charged-offs rates.

+- Number of loans defaulted is lesser in count for housing loan customers who owns the house while for the ones with rented or mortgaged properties.

 - Investments on Renewable Energy should be increased and Debt Consolidation should be reduced.